Updated: May 26, 2025

 GC-ICON-886.
 Chiado

-Famous for its lovely cafes, many star attractions, and typical architecture, Chiado is a lovely place to invest in or live.
+Famous for its lovely cafes and many star attractions (like the São Roque Church, one of the few buildings in Lisbon that survived the 1755 earthquake), Chiado is a lovely place to live.
 While you’ll find pretty busy streets in the summer months, its central location makes it effortlessly easy to get around the city.
-Shoppers will also delight in the range of shops on offer, both chain stores and independent Portuguese shops selling their wares.

 GC-ICON-887.
 Principe Real

-Principe Real is a favorite for both tourists and locals.
-This part of the city is one of the very best, filled with lovely independent and boutique shops, concept stores, a great many restaurants and bars, and stunning properties.
-It is certainly one of the more upmarket and busier parts of town.
-The people living in Principe Real are a mix of young internationals, digital nomads, and Portuguese families.
+Principe Real is a favorite for both tourists and Portuguese nationals looking for upscale living.
+This part of the city is one of the very best, filled with lovely independent and boutique shops, unique luxury shopping in Portugal, concept stores, a great many restaurants and bars, and stunning properties.

 You can find out more in our article on real estate in Principe Real.